 The condensate drain line connected to your AC unit plays a vital role in the effective operation of your entire system.
 Ultimately, your condensate line is responsible for removing the condensation that’s produced by the evaporator coil, draining it from the air handler to the outside of your house.

-Call A+ Air for Quality AC Repair and AC Service in Gainesville
+Call A+ Air for Quality Air Conditioner Cleaning Service and Maintenance in Gainesville

 If you’ve gone through the above steps and are still having issues with the performance of your air conditioning system, the professionals at A+ Air Conditioning and Refrigeration in Gainesville, Florida are here to help.
 For over 18 years, we have provided unrivaled HVAC service to residents of the North Central Florida counties of Alachua, Marion, Levy, Dixie, Gilchrist, Columbia, Union, Bradford, Clay and Putnam.